-Suppose you want to set up a small-scale industry to manufacture stationery items and also undertake book publishing.
+Suppose you want to set up a small-scale industry to manufacture stationery items.
 What steps would you take to implement scientific management?
 Identify the elements of scientific management you would like to implement and list the benefits it would give.